mathieu-charbonnel/mol_parser/README.md

 Welcome to the Molecule Parser!
 Here You can parse molecules and obtain the exact number of each atom.

+The lambda function is used via an API (called in App.jss) but is here for information.

 ## Available Scripts

 In the project directory, run: